-True encouragement is more than just warm words or advice, but calls forth a child's full potential in honour of being created in the image of God.
+True encouragement is more than just nice words or offering advice.
+Rather it calls forth a child's full potential recognizing they are created in the image of God.
 This love always hopes and never fails.

 Going to school is a choice.
 Studying is a choice.
 Having good relationships is a choice.
 Trust is a choice.
 Esara needs wisdom and courage to choose well, because forces in society will pressure and mislead her.
 People will abandon her, as they already have.
 Many of her peers will quit school and work in factories for a living, and they will invite her to join them.
 Some of her peers will become single mothers; others will fall into bad marriages.
 But along the way there will also be opportunities, and Matha believes that God has good things in store for Esara.
 Truly, her love and encouragement can make a huge difference in her little sister's life.

-The principle of encouragement is about communicating in love.
+Encouragement is about communicating in love.
 You speak and act in love, because God is love.
 You focus on what is good and give compliments.
-Communicating in love also means that you dare to tell the other the truth when things go wrong in his/her life.
-Here you encourage the other with positive words / feedback to go back to the source, Jesus, and from there to change what is not good.
+Communicating in love also means that you dare to tell the other the truth when things go wrong in their life.
+You encourage the other with positive words / feedback to go back to the source, Jesus, and from there to change what is needed.
 You encourage and build up the other person.
 You strengthen the other person to grow in becoming like the Master, Jesus.
-Encouraging also means that you are there to comfort the other person when they are having difficulties.
+Being encouraging also means that you are there to comfort the other person when they are having difficulties.
 You can stand beside the other and cheer him up.
-Encouraging is being involved in what is going on in the life of the other person.
-The foundation of encouraging is relationship!
+You are involved in what is going on in the life of the other person.
+The foundation of encouraging are relationships!

 This commitment requires absolute dedication.
-It is important that you know your younger brother/sister and know where he/she needs encouragement.
+It is important that you know your younger brother/sister and know where they need encouragement.
 This commitment is actually a deepening of the second commitment.
 It is an investment.
-It asks you to be an encouragement to your younger brother or sister.
 By investing and encouraging your younger brother or sister, you are building your relationship!